 Teacher Resource: Maya Ballgame

-The Maya ballgame (pok-ta-pok) was only one type of several played throughout Mesoamerica, from the Preclassic period to the Spanish conquest.
+The Maya ballgame (pok-ta-pok or pitz) was only one type of several played throughout Mesoamerica, from around 1400 BC to the Spanish conquest in the fifteen hundreds.
 The game was not only a sport, but also had ritual and political connotations.

 The Maya ballgame and its associated ballcourts have been symbolically linked to the movement of the sun and moon, which are related to seasonal agricultural fertility.
 Other explanations concern politics and warfare; to legitimate the succession of a king, to mark boundaries or as a substitute for war.